a4lamber/Leetcode/leetcode_with_adam/docs/algorithm/index.md

 # DSA

 The study of DSA is painful for most of the people, including me.
-As long as it's still going to be a part of the interview process, I have to keep learning it.
+As long as it's still going to be a part of the interview process, We have to keep learning it.
+You can think of it as a game, and you are trying to get better at it.

 !!! note Note
     This is still a work in progress